 Susan couldn’t believe her ears.
 This could not possibly be happening.
-If anybody had her that she and Martha would ever fight over a guy, she definitely would have argued.
+If anybody had told her that she and Martha would ever fight over a guy, she definitely would have argued.

 No, now that she thought of it, she would have laughed it off because if it wasn’t so ludicrous, it would have been hilarious.
 She pinched herself with the hopes that she would be awaken from what had to be a nightmare.